Harper

 Alec

-Alec Charon is a guitarist, teacher, and composer based in Fairmount, Philadelphia.
+Alec is a guitarist, teacher, and composer based in Fairmount, Philadelphia.
 He grew up just outside of Providence, Rhode Island, and began playing guitar and saxophone in grade school.
 He developed a passion for jazz music and musical theatre that led him to pursue an education and career in music.

 In May 2021, Alec earned a Bachelor of Music in Jazz Composition from Temple University, where he had the opportunity to study privately with Peter Bernstein, Greg Kettinger, Bruce Barth, and Dick Oatts.